-Hampi is the town of ruins of Vijayanagara Empire.
+Hampi is the town of ruins of the Vijayanagara Empire.
 It is one of the UNESCO recognized world heritage sites in India.
 The place is one of India’s most known archaeological destinations.
 The town of Hampi is in a secluded area, with royal residences, temples, towers, roads, and statues, all spread over a massive area.

-Architect tactics of those times
+2. Architect tactics of those times

-Hampi is scattered with ruins of giant monuments of the Vijayanagar Empire which were built with granite rock stones existed in abundance in the town.
+Hampi is scattered with ruins of giant monuments of the Vijayanagar Empire which were built with granite rock stones that existed in abundance in the town.
 There is an interesting tactic that the artists of those times followed to cut these gigantic stones and changed them into bits of art pieces in that old age.
 When a rock was cut, a sequence of holes was made on the stone’s surface.

-The name and the age of Hampi
+3. The name and the age of Hampi

 There is a typical misguided judgment that Hampi was built up by the Vijayanagara Empire.
 Nonetheless, the primary historical record of settlement in Hampi goes back to 1st Century.
 Evidence shows that the district of Hampi was under the governor of Ashokan Kingdom amid the third century BC.